Mastodon

 Aegon Pension Review 2026: After the Standard Life Deal

 Aegon agreed to sell its UK business to Standard Life on 15 April 2026 for £2 billion.
 4 million UK savers got a new owner without being asked.
-Here is the honest review of what you actually have.
+Here is the straight review of what you actually have.

 Updated 11 June 2026Pensions 18 min